-But if you are planning on celebrating the 4th of July this year—whether it's a more traditional celebration or a more inclusive BLM-focused one that nods to Juneteenth—you can still do so from the comfort of your home.
-All it takes is some outdoor space, internet connection, and a little imagination.
+But if you are planning on celebrating the 4th of July this year—whether it's a more traditional celebration or a more inclusive BLM-focused one that nods to Juneteenth—you can do so.
 Need some inspiration?
-Here are eight ways you can still celebrate Independence Day at home:
+Here are eight ways you can still celebrate Independence Day:

 1. Host a BBQ

-Many states and counties are allowing small outdoor gatherings to take place still.
-If you're allowed, then host a private BBQ with some family and friends right in your own backyard.
+Fully vaccinated people can get together without masks and social distancing, which means you can host a BBQ with some family and friends right in your own backyard.
 You can even host a bake-off and invite your family to make their favorite recipe in a specified category and then vote on a winner.
-As per CDC guidelines, be sure to invite less than 10 people, continue to social distance, and wear masks where possible to ensure everyone's safety.
+As per CDC guidance, unvaccinated people should still wear masks indoors when it's not possible to social distance to ensure their own safety.

 2. Learn about history virtually

 Visit a local museum or take a virtual tour of some of the Nation's most impressive collections and locations, such as the Smithsonian's National Museum of American History, The Museum of Flight, National Women's History Museum, NASA, and The American Battlefield Trust Virtual Battlefield Tours.
 Streaming service Disney+ is also featuring a performance of the hit Broadway show Hamilton with the original cast!

 If you're feeling stressed and overwhelmed this summer, use the 4th of July as a time to unwind and relax.
 Instead of partaking in the usual traditions, have a special date night or family night to spend time with the people you love.